 Step II: Determine the likely Victims

 It is not enough to point out potential hazards.
 You have to go a step deeper and determine the likely victims.
 This will also help to mitigate the consequences of these risks when they occur.
-This step is also necessary as to prepare the affected persons psychologically for any impending problems.
-The following persons are the more vulnerable to risks in any typical environment:
+This step is also necessary to prepare the affected persons psychologically for any impending problems.
+The following persons are more vulnerable to risks in any typical environment:

 - Loaders – These are people who load and off-load cargo to and from vehicles, containers, and other surfaces.
 They are more vulnerable to physical harms that mainly arise while carrying heavy objects.